3er0th/Lotto/README.md

 Demonstrates a 64-bit Windows executable without imports.
-I've seen claims that this isn't possible on Stack Exchange.
-Also, a generic lottery picker that uses the thermal noise-based RDSEED instruction.
+I've seen claims that this isn't possible on Stack Overflow and elsewhere.
+Also, a generic lottery picker that employs the thermal noise-based RDSEED instruction.

 usage examples...